Mail Fulfilment Services

 Poly-wrap can be printed on, for example addresses, marketing text, logos and mailing barcodes.
 This means that address inserts are not always required.

 Poly-wrapping is fast.
 Some machines can wrap around 12,000 items per hour.
 This makes it ideal for large direct marketing fulfilment projects as well as smaller bespoke projects.

 Recyclable and degradable poly-wrap is available and takes less time to degrade than standard plastic wrap.
 New non-plastic wrapping is becoming available and offers a green alternative to paper, but it may not suit every budget.

-Envelope enclosing is often chosen when the content is sensitive and requires confidentiality.
+Enveloping your content in an envelope is often chosen when the information is sensitive and requires confidentiality.
 As a paper option, mailing addresses can be printed along with logos and other information.
-A range of fonts and colours can be used, in line with any branding.
+A range of fonts and colours can be used to match any branding.

-Envelope insertion can be either be done by hand or machine.
-Depending on the machine configuration up to 20 additional inserts can be included.
+Envelope insertion can be done either by hand or machine.
+Depending on the machine configuration, up to 20 additional inserts can be included.

-Recycled envelopes are widely available and used envelopes can be recycled with paper recycling.
-Envelopes are heavier than poly-wrapping, but some Royal Mail mailing discounts can be higher on envelopes than poly-wrap.
+You can recycle your used envelopes with paper recycling.
+Envelopes are made of heavier paper than poly-wrapping, but some Royal Mail mailing discounts can be higher on envelopes than poly-wrap.

 Contact us now for a no obligation quotation, either by call 01323 419701 or email email@example.com.